The main accounting principles adopted in the preparation of the Consolidated Financial Statements at December 31, 2018 are reported below.

 Trade and other receivables

-Indicators of loss in value include, among others, significant contractual non-compliance, significant financial difficulties, insolvency risk of the counterparty.
-Receivables are reported net of the provision for doubtful debts.
-When in subsequent periods the reduction in the value of the asset is confirmed, the doubtful debt provision is utilised; otherwise, where the reasons for the previous write-down no longer exist, the value of the asset is reversed up to the recoverable amount derived from applying the amortised cost method where no write down had been made.
+Receivables are therefore reported net of the provision for doubtful debts.
+If in subsequent periods the reduction in the value of the asset is confirmed, the doubtful debt provision is utilised; otherwise, where the reasons for the previous write-down no longer exist, the value of the asset is reversed up to the transaction price.
 For further information, reference should be made to Note 4.1.

 Inventories are measured at the lower of average weighted purchase and/or production cost and net realisable value or replacement cost.
 The valuation of inventories does not include financial charges.